RNA Virus Diversity, Prevalence and Host Effects in Australian Tephritid Fruit Flies

 Outcomes of this research will provide an understanding of interactions of viruses and fruit flies which may eventually lead to new avenues for biocontrol, screening for healthy Sterile Insect Technique program (SIT) insects and viral epidemiology.

-Associate Professor Markus Riegler, Professor James Cook, Dr Alexie Papanicolaou
+Associate Professor Markus Riegler, Dr Jennifer Morrow, Professor James Cook, Dr Alexie Papanicolaou